-The basis of the valuation of land and buildings is fair value, being the amounts for which the assets could be exchanged between willing parties in an arm's length transaction, based on current prices in an active market for similar properties in the same location and condition.
-The land and buildings were last revalued on 12 April 2019, based on independent assessments by a member of the Australian Property Institute.
+The basis of the valuation of land and buildings is fair value.
+The land and building were last revalued on 29 November 2022 based on independent assessment by Global Valuation Services (GVS).
+GVS is a member of the Australian Property Institute and has experience in the location and category of the Club's land and buildings.
 The directors do not believe that there has been a material movement in fair value since the revaluation date.